airbytehq/quickstarts/data_to_pinecone_llm/README.md

    - `main.tf`: Contains the main configuration for creating Airbyte resources.
    - `variables.tf`: Holds various variables, including credentials.

    Adjust the configurations in these files to suit your project's needs.
-Specifically, provide credentials for your Notion, BigQuery, and Pinecone connectors.
-You can utilize the `variables.tf` file to manage these credentials.
+Credentials and other secrets pull from variables to help protect [sensitve input](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables), and can be set in the `.tsvars` file.

+   If you're using Airbyte Cloud instead of a local deployment you will need to update the airbyte provider configuration in _infra/airbyte/provider.tf_ to set the `bearer_auth` to an API key you can generate at https://portal.airbyte.com/.

 3. **Initialize Terraform**: